cafjs/caf_cli/README.md

 };
 ```

-the methods `increment` and `decrement` magically appear in `s` after we open the session. **I love javascript!**
+The methods `increment` and `decrement` magically appear in `s` after we open the session. **I love JavaScript!**

-Remote invocations are always serialized.
-The session locally buffers new requests until the previous ones have been processed.
-Session properties can be configured in the URL, or in a separate constructor argument.
+Remote invocations are always serialized, i.e., the session object locally buffers new requests until the previous ones have been processed.
+The session properties can be configured in the URL, or in an extra constructor argument.
 See {@link module:caf_cli/Session} for details.

 ### Errors

 There are two types of errors:

-* Application error: propagated in the callback or exception in `await`, no attempt to recover it.
+* Application error: propagated in the callback or exception in `await`, no attempt to recover it, your logic knows best how to handle it.

 * System error: after all the attempts to recover fail, the error is propagated in the `onclose` handler.
 The session is no longer usable.